403-html/mate.academy-rec-task/README.md

 ## Assumptions/Notes

-- Architecture is using Playwright + Javascript, even though we could use Typescript.
-It was specified in the task description to use Javascript.
+- Architecture is using Playwright + Javascript *as specified in the task instructions*, although TypeScript could have been a viable alternative for enhanced type safety.
 - Setup is using default Playwright configuration (parallel workers, default 3 browser etc.), as any changes/needs weren't specified in the task description.
-- The app doesn't have attributes such as `data-test`, `data-testid` or similar in the DOM, which is bad practice as test elements should be navigable, but I assume this is not a problem for this task.
-I used less preferred selectors such as `text` and `xpath` to find elements in the DOM.
+- The application lacks testing-specific attributes like `data-test` or `data-testid`, which are generally considered best practice for testability.
+For the purpose of this task, `xpath` selectors were used to locate elements.
 - For ease of preparing article creation test case, we need user to be logged in.
 So for this I create for each test run fresh user with random email and password (app under test allows to use anything, doesn't need to validate if email was sent in client – we also assume it's right).
   - For this I encapsulated API class, which is used to call API endpoints in app.
   - I use registration API endpoint for this, but I didn't create registration test case, as it is not required in the task description.
 Only login and article creation test cases are required.